-- Do not eat or drink anything after midnight the night before surgery - Shower with antibacterial soap and brush your teeth the morning of surgery! - Do not apply moisturizers or wear makeup - Remove any jewelry and/or piercings and leave them at home if possible - Bring loose comfortable clothes for after surgery including button-up shirt and soft pants. - Arrive at hospital at the designated time and check in at the front desk - Bring your initialed/signed consent sheet (included in this packet) - You will be taught how to care for your drains in recovery.
+- o Do not eat or drink anything after midnight the night before surgery - Shower with antibacterial soap and brush your teeth the morning of surgery! - o Do not apply moisturizers or wear makeup - Remove any jewelry and/or piercings and leave them at home if possible - o Bring loose comfortable clothes for after surgery including button-up shirt and soft pants. - Arrive at hospital at the designated time and check in at the front desk - o Bring your initialed/signed consent sheet (included in this packet) - You will be taught how to care for your drains in recovery.
 We have also included instructions at the end of this packet. - You must have someone with you the day of surgery to drive you home and take care of you the first night after surgery at a minimum.

-EXPERIENCE AT THE HOSPITAL ON DAY OF SURGERY
+EXPERIENCE AT THE SURGICAL CENTER ON DAY OF SURGERY

 Going to the operating room is not a normal experience for most of us.
-Dr. Willis and all of the professional staff caring for you recognize the natural anxiety with which most patients approach this step in the process of achieving their goals.
+Your surgeon and all of the professional staff caring for you recognize the natural anxiety with which most patients approach this step in the process of achieving their goals.
 We believe a description of the surgery experience will be helpful.

 - When you arrive at the hospital, you will check in at the front desk and will be directed to the surgical floor.
 From there you will be escorted to the pre-op room.
 You will be asked to change into a gown.
 A nurse will start an IV and review your health history.
 You will meet with the anesthesiologist who will review with you the plan for anesthesia.
-You will meet with Dr. Willis and go over the plan for surgery and go over any questions you might have.
-Dr. Willis will place surgical markings on your breasts while you stand up.
-You may have your family members step out during the markings if you prefer. - The surgery will take about 3 hours, but your total time in the hospital will be about 5-6 hours. - You will then be brought back to the operating room where the staff will do everything they can to make you feel secure.
+You will meet with Dr. Willis and go over the plan for surgery and go over any questions you might have. - You will then be brought back to the operating room where the staff will do everything they can to make you feel secure.
 You will lie down on a padded operating table with warm blankets and the nurse and the anesthesiologist will connect you to state-of-the-art monitoring equipment.
-You will breathe oxygen through a mask as medicines that will make you drowsy will flow through the IV tubing into a vein in your arm. - When your surgery has been completed, you will be moved to the recovery room.
+You will breath oxygen through a mask as medicines that will make you drowsy will flow through the IV tubing into a vein in your arm. - When your surgery has been completed, you will be moved to the recovery room.
 During this period, a recovery room nurse will take care of you and remain with you at all times.
 If you have pain, she will give you medication through your IV.
 Your stay in the recovery room will last 30-60 minutes after surgery. - Once you are more alert, you will be transferred from the recovery room back to the room you started in.
 Your family and friends will be able to visit you here.
 Your nursing staff will teach you and your family or friends about your drains.
 You will learn how to "strip" the drains, empty the drains and record your drainage output.
 When you feel comfortable enough, you will be able to go home with your arranged driver.

-THE FIRST WEEK AFTER SURGERY
+THE FIRST 24 hours AFTER SURGERY